-If you can hear your Windows 10 computer turning ON but there is no display on the screen, you should be able to fix the problem using steps as provided below.
+If you can hear your Windows 10/11 computer turning ON but there is no display on the screen, you should be able to fix the problem using troubleshooting steps as provided below.

 Computer Turns On but No Display

-In most cases, the problem of computer switching ON with black or No Display on its screen or monitor is usually due to problem with the display itself, but there could also be other reasons for this issue.
+In many cases, the problem of computer switching ON with black or No Display on its screen or the monitor is usually related to the problem with the display itself.

 1. Inspect Connections & Monitor

-Start by checking all the cables connecting the display to your computer.
-Make sure that all the connections are right and they are not loose.
+Start by checking all the cables that are connected to the display on your computer and make sure that all connections are right and there are no loose connections.

-Make sure the Monitor is switched ON and you can see the power light on your monitor.
+Then make sure the Monitor is switched ON and you can see the power light on the monitor.

 2. Power Flush the Monitor